bvssvni/php-simple-login/README.md

     $login_admin_flag     - The key to the $_SESSION variable that tells the user is admin.
     $login_language       - The user interface language.
     $login_interface_text - The array containing user interface text in the different languages.

+##CSS Formatting

+The generated HTML by the PHP script puts some ids in the tags.
+These ids can be used to control the look in CSS.

+    #editLink {}
+    #logoutForm {}
+    #loginForm {}
+    #loginContainer {}

+You should only have one login link at the entire page at a time.

 ##SHA1 Hash